lockchain-org/lockchain/README.md

 cd lockchain
 sudo ./lockchain-install.sh
 ```
-What happens: dependencies installed, binaries built and installed to `/usr/local/bin` (so you can run `lockchain-ui`, `lockchain-cli`, etc. from anywhere), `/etc/lockchain-zfs.toml` staged, `zfs allow load-key,key` delegated, systemd units enabled.
+What happens: dependencies installed, binaries built and installed to `/usr/local/bin` (so you can run `lockchain-ui`, `lockchain-cli`, etc. from anywhere), `/etc/lockchain.toml` staged (provider set to `zfs`), `zfs allow load-key,key` delegated, systemd units enabled.
 No key material is forged yet.

 **2) Forge the vault key on your USB (adjust dataset/device)**
 ```bash